Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade24-45.md

 ---
-Title: Upgrade from ACA v2.4.0 to v2.5.0
+Title: Upgrade from v2.4.0 to v2.5.0
 Github only: true
 ---

-# Upgrade from ACA v2.4.0 to v2.5.0
+# Upgrade from v2.4.0 to v2.5.0

-This guide explains how to upgrade your ACA extension v2.4.0 project to work with v2.5.0.
+This guide explains how to upgrade your ACA v2.4.0 project to work with v2.5.0.

 Do not skip this task, if you want your application to be updated to a most recent version of ACA.
 Upgrades of multiple versions of ACA cannot be done in one step only, but should follow the chain of sequential updates.